There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 When students face too much new information at once, they can become overloaded very quickly.
 New vocabulary, new concepts, new instructions, new examples and new task demands all have to be held in mind and processed at the same time.
 If working memory is full, there isn’t much space left for analysis, creativity or problem solving.

+This is where schema becomes useful.
+A schema is an organised network of knowledge, and it helps students make sense of new learning because they can connect it to what they already know.
 If a student understands cells, genes, chromosomes, proteins and inheritance, then learning about genetic mutation has somewhere to land.
 If those ideas are weak or disconnected, mutation becomes another isolated thing to memorise for Friday’s quiz and forget by Monday morning.

-Knowledge isn’t the end of learning.
-It’s the material learning is built from.
+Knowledge isn’t the end of learning; it’s the material learning is built from.

 Knowledge Underpins Every Pedagogy